aplabs/bsos/README.md

-bsos
+BSOS
 ===

 Experimental \*nix-like OS.

 ## Building
-As of right now, bsos is incredibly simple and only builds on Linux  platforms.
+As of right now, BSOS is incredibly simple and only builds on Linux  platforms.
 However, once built, the "os-image" file (included in the repo), can be run on any x86 system.

 To build, make sure that you have gcc and nasm installed: